insin/newforms/docs/forms.rst

 example, you might want to fill in a ``username`` field with the username of the current session.

-To so this, pass an ``initial`` argument when constructing the form.
+To do this, pass an ``initial`` argument when constructing the form.
 This argument, if given, should be an object mapping field names to initial values.
 You only have to include the fields for which you're specifying an initial value, for example: